Spain Digital Nomad Visa - 2026 Update

 Clean Criminal Record

-Applicants for the Spanish DNV must be able to show that they have a clean criminal record from all the countries that they have lived in for the last five years.
+Applicants for the Spanish DNV must present a criminal record certificate from countries where they have resided in the past two years.
 The form of proof that can be provided depends on the type of documentation used in the relevant country.

 Remember that your document should be translated into Spanish by an approved body and officialized for international use with an Apostille.